 According to: N/A Identify each species: N/A 12.
 Are there any unique or unusual land forms on the project site? (i.e., cliffs, dunes, other geological formations?
-No Yes Describe: 13.
+Yes No Describe: 13.
 Is the project site presently used by the community or neighborhood as an open space or recreation area?
 No Yes If yes, explain: No Yes 14.
 Does the present site include scenic views known to be important to the community?
 15. Streams within or contiguous to project area: N/A Name of Stream and name of River to which it is tributary a.
 N/A 16.
-Lakes, ponds, wetland areas within or contiguous to project area: N/A b.
+Lakes, ponds, wetland areas within or contiguous to project area: There are 10 wetlands within the Town.
+However, none are affected by the project to be undertaken.
+See the attached Addendum for more details. b.
 Size (in acres): N/A

 17. Is the site served by existing public utilities?
 Is Yes No a.
 If YES, does sufficient capacity exist to allow connection? b.
 If YES, will improvements be necessary to allow connection?
 18. Is the site located in an agricultural district certified pursuant to Agriculture and Markets Law, Article 25-AA, Section 303 and 304?
 19. Is the site located in or substantially contiguous to a Critical Environmental Area designated pursuant to Article 8 of the ECL, and 6 NYCRR 617?
-Yes No 20.
-Has the site ever been used for the disposal of solid or hazardous wastes? В. Project Description 1.
+Yes Has the site ever been used for the disposal of solid or hazardous wastes? В. Project Description 1.
 Physical dimensions and scale of project (fill in dimensions as appropriate).
 Total contiguous acreage owned or controlled by project sponsor: acres. b.
 Project acreage to be developed:acres initially;acres ultimately. c.
 Project acreage to remain undeveloped:acres. d.
-Length of project, in miles: 4.97 (if appropriate) e.
+Length of project, in miles: 130.18 (if appropriate) e.
 If the project is an expansion, indicate percent of expansion proposed% f.
-Number of off-street parking spaces existing; proposed g.
+Number of off-street parking spaces existing; proposed; g.
 Maximum vehicular trips generated per hour: (upon completion of project)? h.
 If residential: Number and type of housing units: One Family Two Family Multiple Family Condominium Initially Ultimately i.
-Dimensions (in feet) of largest proposed structure:height;width;length. j.
+Dimensions (in feet) of largest proposed structure: height; width; length. j.
 Linear feet of frontage along a public thoroughfare project will occupy is?ft.
 2. How much natural material (i.e. rock, earth, etc.) will be removed from the site?0 tons/cubic yards.
 3. Will disturbed areas be reclaimed Yes No N/A a.
 If yes, for what intended purpose is the site being reclaimed? b.
-Will topsoil be stockpiled for reclamation?
-Yes No 4.
-How many acres of vegetation (trees, shrubs, ground covers) will be removed from site?0 acres.
+Will topsoil be stockpiled for reclamation? c.
+Will upper subsoil be stockpiled for reclamation?
+4. How many acres of vegetation (trees, shrubs, ground covers) will be removed from site?0 acres.